BATTLE ROAD TRAIL:

 To start from the Lexington Road parking lot in Concord [Western End]; From Massachusetts Ave continue on Route 2A for 3.3 miles until you see the parking lot on your right.

-You may wish to continue on towards Concord Center and the historic North Bridge.
+Note; You can continue West to Concord Center and the historic North Bridge.
 [Continuing Mileage] A narrow path runs alongside Lexington Rd, but is not suitable for bikes.
-Bikers will need to go on-road (wide shoulder).
+Bikers will need to travel on-road (wide shoulder).
 Traffic light, but not recommended for kids on bikes.
 Past the Louisa Alcott Orchard House the road narrows with no shoulder.
 You pass by the Concord Museum on your left after 6 miles and another ½ mile brings you into Concord Center.
 Very quaint area with old homes, old cemeteries, monuments, shops and restaurants.
-Keeping to the right of the traffic circle and Civil War Monument, go right on Monument St, following the signs for the North Bridge.
+Come to a traffic circle and Civil War Monument and continue Northwest, along Monument St, following the signs for the North Bridge.
 At 6.9 miles the Reformatory Branch Trail crosses the road.

-Note; The hard packed dirt & gravel Reformatory Branch Trail starts from the east at Bedford Depot where it connects to the Minuteman Bikeway & Bedford Narrow Gauge Spur .
+Note; The hard packed dirt & gravel Reformatory Branch Trail crosses here.
+Traveling Northeast, the trail travels to the Bedford Depot, where it connects to the Minuteman Bikeway & Bedford Narrow Gauge Spur .
+Traveling Southwest, the trail quickly brings you to Lowell Rd in Concord.

-Cross the road at the North Bridge parking lot and proceed to the North Bridge where the "shot heard ‘round the world" took place.
+Come to the North Bridge parking lot on your right at 7 miles.
+Head left, West, along the wide hard packed trail.
+This will bring you to the North Bridge where the "shot heard ‘round the world" took place.
 Monuments on both sides of the bridge.
-A bit further down the trail brings you to the North Bridge Visitor Center.
-Roughly 7 ½ mile trip.
+A bit further down the trail brings you North, to the North Bridge Visitor Center after 7 ½ miles.
 Well worth it though.

 HH